 Yams are often used interchangeably with sweet potatoes.
 Sometimes it might be labeled a yam in the store, but it is actually a sweet potato.
 They aren't the same vegetable and are not related.
 Yams are starchier and more like a potato, and definitely not sweet.
 In the US, it's required that yams also be labeled with the words sweet potato.
 So chances are, you are not eating real yams.
 So for this recipe, yes you can use yams and make a Savory Mashed Yam recipe, which is a sweet potato (real yams work too).

-It’s always good to increase your vegetable intake as part of a balanced diet.
+It's always good to increase your vegetable intake as part of a balanced diet.
 An easy switch to change from regular potatoes to vitamin rich yams.
-Plus this delicious savory side dish will be loved by your whole family.
+Plus this delicious savory side dish will be loved by your whole family and a great change from regular potatoes.
 Bon Appetit! Приятного аппетита!